Essential Questions Courses and College Preparation

 The Future is Now

 While at Brown Summer High School, students will have the opportunity to hear from BSHS alumni about their experiences in the program and how it prepared them for life after high school.
 Students will hear from a diverse panel of college students about their pathways to and through college.
 Additionally, students and families are invited to hear college admissions professionals speak about the application process, how to choose a college or university that is right for them, and how to maintain a healthy lifestyle while in college.
-Each summer there is an optional evening visit to a college fair at Brown that is attended by hundreds of regional and national colleges.
 These experiences are in addition to the resources and mentorship that BSHS teachers can provide throughout the summer and beyond.